dillardkc/map-creator-pyt/README.md

 ## Description
-The contents of this repo are maintained by Kristin Dillard.
+The contents of this repo are maintained by Kristin Dillard, and were initally created for use by the Hanover County GIS department.
 The essential component of this module is an **ArcGIS Pro** project named `MapCreator.aprx`.

 The project includes a toolbox called `MapCreator.tbx`.
 This toolbox contains one script called `Map Creator`.
 When this tool is opened in ArcGIS Pro, the user can set the parameters needed to generate the desired map, including the subject parcel GPINs, a map title, descriptive text, map scale and map type.